Billings-MT-MakerSpace/Bylaws-Equipment-Plans-Goals/Equipment/Grizzly G0768 - 8" x 16" Variable-Speed Lathe/README.md

 - Odis

 ## Process to become autroized user.
-- Show compatance in use to Odis.
+- Show Odis compatance in use.